vivazzi/JAson/README.md

 Realization of JSON protocol in mql4 / mql5.
 You can create JSON object with data of different types and run serialization and deserialization of JSON data.

-This repo is fork of **JAson v.
-1.12** (https://www.mql5.com/en/code/13663) with small fixes and unit tests.
+This repo is fork of **JAson** (https://www.mql5.com/en/code/13663) with improvements, refactoring code, unit tests and translating of comments to English.

 ## Installing